 All these migrants in the course of the fifth century filled the former, empty marshlands of the original Frisians and those of the Chauci with, as said, some small pockets of original Frisians still being there.
 But these original Frisians or Frisii were no more than a dash in the cocktail recipe.
 The original Frisians, by the way, were a people of probably mixed Celtic and 'Germanic' influences too.
 Be aware, namely, that the term 'Germanic' was coined by the Romans without too much previous anthropological research.
 So, were the Frisii indeed a Germanic tribe, or not at all?
 Therefore, what were Germanic and what were Celtic tribes in general is difficult to say now.
 Tribes belonging to Magna Germania just as well might have been culturally (partially) Celtic too.

 To say a few more words about this Celtic origin, a partially Celtic heritage of the Frisians, both Frisii and Frisiavones, could explain why, among other, according to language research Celtic vowel systems have survived in the Frisian language.
 Besides, passing on of a language or elements thereof, can be related with an ethnic or social group, but can just as well be passed on outside the original entity.
 Why do the Portuguese and Romanians speak a Latin language, for example?
-Check our posts Barbarians riding to the Capital to claim rights on farmland, The Killing Fields, of the Celts, and Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune to learn that the Frisii might have been Celtic before Germanic.
+Check our blog posts Barbarians riding to the Capital to claim rights on farmland, The Killing Fields, of the Celts, and Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune to learn that the Frisii might have been Celtic before Germanic.

 Two migration waves between ca. 400-500 (Nicolay, 2005)